Associate Professor Frank T. Proctor III, Chair

 Required Courses: Two courses in the history major are specifically required:

-HIST-290: Doing History 290 is a methods course which should be taken upon declaring a history major, preferably in the sophomore year and no later than the first semester of the junior year.
+HIST-290: Doing History 290 is a methods course that should be taken upon declaring a history major, preferably in the sophomore year and no later than the first semester of the junior year.

-Area Requirements: To ensure that students engage diverse fields of history, the department requires that each major complete one introductory course at the 100 or 200 level (excluding Hist-190 and Hist-290) in three of the following geographic areas: Europe, the United States, the Atlantic World, Africa, the Middle East, East Asia, and Latin America.
+Area Requirements: To ensure that students engage diverse fields of history, the department requires that each major complete one introductory course at the 100 or 200 level (excluding Hist 190 and Hist 290) in three of the following geographic areas: Europe, the United States, the Atlantic World, Africa, the Middle East, East Asia, and Latin America.
 One of these courses must focus on history prior to 1800 (pre-modern).
-One of these three courses must cover the West and one must cover the World.
+One of these courses must cover the West and one must cover the World.

 Upper-Level Seminars: Majors are required to take three advanced courses at the 300 level, one of which must be a research seminar.
 Research seminars will be indicated by special notation at the time of course registration.
 The upper division course with the research component must be completed prior to enrolling in History 430: Senior Seminar or conducting senior or honors research in history.

-Advanced Placement history courses for which the student has earned a 4 or 5 may not be used to meet the requirements of the major, but do count as credits towards graduation from Denison.
+Advanced Placement history courses for which the student has earned a 4 or 5 may not be used to meet the requirements of the major, but do count as credits towards graduation.

-A working knowledge of a foreign language is desirable for all majors; those planning on graduate work in history should start a second language if possible.
+A working knowledge of a foreign language is desirable for all majors; those planning on graduate work in history should start a second language.
 (Graduate schools usually require a reading knowledge of at least two languages.
-Requirements vary depending upon the area of study and research interests of the candidate.
+Requirements vary depending on the area of study and research interests of the candidate.
 Suitable language choices should be made in consultation with your history advisor.)

-The department requires a minimum of 24 hours (or six courses) of work in history for a minor.
-Students must complete three area requirements as defined for the major, History 290-Doing History, and one 300 level course.
+The department requires a minimum of 24 hours (or six courses) of work in history for a minor, and completion in three area requirements as defined for the major, History 290-Doing History, and one 300 level course.